yap1co/projectsigma/docs/database/MIGRATIONS_STEP_BY_STEP.md

 ## Method 2: Using Local PostgreSQL Installation (Recommended for Learning)

-If you prefer to use a local PostgreSQL installation instead of Docker. **This is recommended for A-level coursework as it gives you full control and understanding of how PostgreSQL works.**
+This guide uses local PostgreSQL installation. **This is recommended for A-level coursework as it gives you full control and understanding of how PostgreSQL works.**

 **📚 See `LOCAL_POSTGRES_SETUP.md` for complete local installation guide.**